swiftlang/swift-evolution/proposals/NNNN-key-path-literal-function-expressions.md

 users.map { $0[keyPath: \User.email] }
 ```

-The implementation is limited to key path literal syntax (for now), which means the following is not allowed:
+The implementation is limited to key path literal expressions (for now), which means the following is not allowed:

 ``` swift
 let kp = \User.email // KeyPath<User, String>